 Phragmites does not respect property boundaries and roadside patches often extend onto adjacent lands.
 Conduct mapping on both sides of the boundary to inform management programs (patches extending off road allowances may require additional permission, timeframes and authorizations) and share this information with the rest of the Regional Working Group.
 This may be particularly important in northern Ontario where adjacent land may be infrequently monitored and visited, allowing Phragmites to expand unchecked for years.

-- Respect no spray zones and sensitive adjacent land uses including Source Water/ Wellhead protection areas.
-In cases where Phragmites is mapped on such properties, prioritize these landowners for education and awareness and appropriate management techniques. - Standing dead Phragmites can be a fire hazard and may continue to impact sightlines.
-Removal of these stalks (biomass) may be important in such cases.
+- landowners for education and awareness and appropriate management techniques. - these stalks (biomass) may be important in such cases.